The Responsive Diamond Model

 For two decades, the MTSS pyramid taught schools to picture support as a triangle: a wide Tier 1 base, a narrow Tier 2, a small Tier 3 point.
 The shape was never literal.
 But it trained educators to treat intervention as something layered above the core — escalating add-ons for students who fall behind.

 That model breaks in the modern classroom.
-The triangle assumes a large, uniform middle the core serves on its own.
-Today's Tier 1 holds the full 1st-to-100th percentile range at once — closer to a one-room schoolhouse than a grade level.
-When the core is built for an average that no longer exists, the middle (roughly the 21st–80th percentile) goes quietly underserved.
-Not flagged, not failing, assumed fine.
-They rarely are.
+The triangle assumes a wide, uniform base — one the core can serve with a single level of instruction.
+But today's Tier 1 holds the full 1st-to-100th percentile range at once, closer to a one-room schoolhouse than a grade level.
+When the core is built for an average that no longer exists, it's the middle — roughly the 21st to 80th percentile — that goes quietly underserved.

 The Responsive Diamond Model changes the shape.
 A diamond widens where the triangle narrows: the largest, most consequential work happens in the middle, inside Tier 1, every day.
 It tapers at both ends — toward the intensive 1–20% who need clinical support, and toward high achievers who need acceleration, not repetition.
 The shape now matches the room.